-Founded in 1495, the University of Aberdeen is part of a group of only six ancient British universities – the Business School works to continue this proud history, using our research and knowledge to advance learning in many industries.
+Founded in 1495, the University of Aberdeen is part of a group of only six ancient British universities.
+We’re also the Scottish University of the Year 2019, due to the quality of our research, academic expertise and graduate employability.

 *Research figures come from our assessment in the most recent Research Excellence Framework.